Leek railway station (Churnet Valley Railway)

-Leek (Churnet Valley) railway station is the proposed and future terminus of the Churnet Valley Railway and is currently awaiting construction.
-It will be the second railway station in Leek.
+Leek railway station (Churnet Valley Railway) is the northern terminus of the Churnet Valley Railway serving the market town of Leek in Staffordshire, England.
+It was opened in 2024 after 30 years of restoring the line between it and Leek Brook.

 History

 Original station

-The original station opened in 1849 by the North Staffordshire Railway on the Churnet Valley Line which connected the towns of Uttoxeter, Leek and Macclesfield.
-Other lines that the original station connected to were both the Stoke-Leek line which connected Leek to the villages of Endon, Stockton Brook, Fenton Manor and Stoke-On-Trent and the Waterhouses branch line which connected Leek to the villages of Cauldon and Ipstones.
+The original station opened in 1849 by the North Staffordshire Railway on the Churnet Valley Line.

-Closure

-The lines to and through the station closed in stages with passenger services being the first to be withdrawn on the Waterhouses Branch in 1935, followed by the Stoke-Leek Line in 1956 and finally the Churnet Valley Line closed in stages with the section from Leek-North Rode closing in 1960 and the section from Leek-Uttoxeter closing in 1965.

-Freight continued to North Rode until 1964 when the entire line closed from North Rode to Leek and Leek was closed to freight and through traffic in July 1970.

-Freight from Stoke-on-Trent continued to serve the sand sidings at Oakamoor as well as the Waterhouses Branch to the quarries at Cauldon until 1988 when the lines were mothballed.
+Passenger services though Leek were withdrawn in stages, ceasing entirely in 1965.
+Freight services ceased in 1970..

 Preservation and reopening of the Churnet Valley Line

-Plans were first mooted to re-open Leek as a heritage railway as far back as 1970 when services were first curtailed, but following the Council's short notice demolition of Leek station and the threat to Cheddleton in 1973, these plans were shelved and efforts concentrated on Cheddleton.
+Plans were first mooted to re-open Leek as a heritage railway as far back as 1970 when services were first curtailed, but following the council's short notice demolition of Leek station and the threat to Cheddleton in 1973, these plans were shelved and efforts concentrated on Cheddleton.
 The remaining Churnet Valley Line from Oakamoor Sidings to Leek Brook Junction was mothballed in 1988, and taken over by the Churnet Valley Railway in 1996.
-It has always been stated that the long term aim was to restore services to Leek eventually.
+It has always been stated that the long-term aim was to restore services to Leek eventually.